Approximating Analytic Spectra of Hyperbolic Systems with Summation-by-Parts Finite Difference Operators: Analytic Spectra

 where we use a hat to denote the Laplace transform.
 Equation \eqref{eqn: char1} can be re-written as

-where In this work we compute the associated analytic (i.e. continuous) spectrum, considering several cases for the spatially varying coefficients.
+where In this work we compute the associated analytic spectrum, considering several cases for the spatially varying coefficients.
 Case 1 assumes constant coefficients and that $\tilde{B}$ is a diagonal matrix.
 This is a particular case of the more general, but is useful for illustrative purposes.
 In Case 2 we still assume constant coefficients, but assume a slightly more general case where $\tilde{B}$ is not diagonal.
 We then include some results for special cases of variable coefficients, namely Case 3 when $\tilde{B}$ is still a diagonal matrix.
-We also include the set-up for Case 4 (the most general case) when $\tilde{B}$ is not diagonal which will be explored in numerical studies.
-Note that for all of the cases we consider, the solution to \eqref{eqn: char2} is given by
+For these three cases the solution to \eqref{eqn: char2} is given by